vivekpal1/masterlinux/README.md

 # mastercommandline
-Lean linux commands and other things
+Learn linux commands and other things